I’m a Rich Bitch 🙂

 To top it all off, Post bought himself an airplane that he couldn’t fly.
 It was a twin-engine aircraft and depending on the model and the make, such an aircraft can cost anywhere between 450,000 and 1.4 million dollars.

 It’s interesting to point out that racehorses happen to be quite popular among lottery winners.
-The number of people who have bought the noble animals is rather high, turning racehorses in one of the most popular ways to spend money after winning.
+The number of people who have bought noble animals is rather high, turning racehorses into one of the most popular ways to spend money after winning.

-Keith Gough won the lottery in the UK, an even that led to a series of pretty irrational decisions.
+Keith Gough won the lottery in the UK, an event that led to a series of pretty irrational decisions.
 As a result of becoming richer, Gough spent 180,000 pounds on the purchase of racehorses.
 The sum comes close to 260,000 US dollars.
-During the very same period, Gough spent 80,000 pounds on his gardener and driver, 60,000 pounds on a brand new BMW and approximately 500,000 pounds on a house.
+During the very same period, Gough spent 80,000 pounds on his gardener and driver, 60,000 pounds on a brand-new BMW, and approximately 500,000 pounds on a house.